The Fermionic influence superoperator: a canonical derivation for the development of methods to simulate the influence of a Fermionic environment on a quantum system with arbitrary parity symmetry: Applications

 \subsection{Computing system correlation functions}

-The influence superoperator defined in the previous section allows to generate the reduced system dynamics without restrictions in terms of the parity of the initial state.
+The influence superoperator defined in the previous section allows one to generate the reduced system dynamics without restrictions on the parity of the initial state.
 This feature can be convenient when computing correlation functions of the kind

-where $A_S$ and $B_S$ are system operators.
-Here, the time dependence is intended in the full system+environment space, i.e., $A_S(t)=U^\dagger(t)A_SU(t)$, where $U=\exp[-iHt]$ in terms of the Hamiltonian in Eq.~(\ref{eq:H_full}).
+where $X_S$ and $Y_S$ are system operators.
+Here, the time dependence is intended in the full system+environment space, i.e., $X_S(t)=U^\dagger(t)X_SU(t)$, where $U=\exp[-iHt]$ in terms of the Hamiltonian in Eq.~(\ref{eq:H_full}).
 Consequently, we can write

 Supposing Eq.~(\ref{eq:product}) and using Eq.~(\ref{eq:density_matrix_implicit}) and Eq.~(\ref{eq:main_result}), we can compute this quantity as